-The Philadelphia City Commissioners have consolidated polling places for the June 2nd primary due to COVID-19.
-Use the map below to look up where your new polling place is.
+The Philadelphia City Commissioners have announced official polling places for the November 3rd election as well as the locations of “satellite election offices".
+Use the map below to look up where your polling place is, as it may be different from where you usually vote.
 Continue reading

 As Philadelphia City Council deliberates over downzoning legislation, many cities across the US and internationally are taking drastic measures to increase access to transportation by encouraging Transit-Oriented Development.
 After the jump, check out Philadelphia's robust passenger rail network compared to our single-family-dominated zoning districts.